OpenBfS/UncertRadio/paper/paper.md

 Many of the utilized numerical procedures are derived from the work of [Alan Miller](https://wp.csiro.au/alanmiller/;https://jblevins.org/mirror/amiller/), [John Burkardt](https://people.sc.fsu.edu/~jburkardt/) and @brandt1999.
-To allows the numerical use of user defined equations, a function parser is included, which is based on the work of @schmehl2008.
+To allow the numerical use of user defined equations, a function parser is included, which is based on the work of @schmehl2008.

 The `UncertRadio` source code is availiable on [GitHub](https://github.com/OpenBfS/UncertRadio).